KorfLab/FRAG_project/README.md

 	cat FRAG00062_3x_*for_paper* | sort -u | sort -k4,4 -k3n,3n > 3x_for_paper_results_100-5000.tsv

 Tried to make a modified version of overlap script which centers breakpoint regions around middle of blocks.
-But maybe better thing to do is make four versions in total:

 1. Center regions around the breakpoint (as before)ÊÑÊcode = B
 2. Center regions around midpoint of block (leads to 1/2 as many datapoints) ÑÊcode = M
-3. Use regions from breakpoint facing inside block ÑÊcode = I
-4. Use regions from breakpoint facing outside block ÑÊcode = objects

-In all cases, at large region sizes, these regions will start overlapping with the next adjacent breakpoint.
-But collectively the results might indicate the nature of the association of breakpoints and genes & DNA replication origins.

-I modified overlap script to take a new command-line parameter (--type) which can use B, I, O, or M (defaults to B).
-For types B and M, the region size is 1 bp greater than specified (centered around a single base, e.g. 100 bp = 50 bp either side of center point).
-For types I and O, region size = specified bp.
+I modified overlap script to take a new command-line parameter (--type) which can use B, or M (defaults to B).
+For both types, he region size is 1 bp greater than specified (centered around a single base, e.g. 100 bp = 50 bp either side of center point).

 Run all of this using double nested loop in bash_loop.sh script and iterate to larger sizes (200Ð50,000 bp in 200 bp increments).
 Then tidy up: